ironclock/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to answer those questions?\*\*\***

 (Rachel M: WIP)
 There were a few sensors we wanted to consider for this lab.
-Our *favorite* sensors from the ones provided were: a) joystick b) light sensor c) red and green LED buttons.
+Our *favorite* sensors from the ones provided were: a) camera b) mic c) buttons d) distance sensor .
 The possibilities of interactive devices using these sensors was a tad overwhelming so we decided to take inspiration from popular culture (because that was bound to limit our scope lol).
 While brainstorming, we mocked up a couple of these sketches and reviewed the pros and cons of each device before continuing.
-A few considerations we wanted to keep in mind
+A few considerations we wanted to keep in mind was the interaction one needed to have with the device in order for the sensor to sense the user's 'input'.

 **\*\*\*Pick one of these designs to prototype.\*\*\***

+We decided to prototype the 'Security Bender' idea as it incorporates a few cool sensors and as adults we would want this in our lives as a cool toy and to keep us safe :)

 ### Part D
 ### Physical considerations for displaying information and housing parts